-2. The Company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code Section 3.8).
+1. The Company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code section 3.8).

-The Company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to Section 93, paragraph 2 sentence 3 of the German Stock Corporation Act (AktG) in conjunction with Section 23, paragraph 1 sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 01 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
-In Section 116, paragraph 1 of the German Stock Corporation Act (AktG), lawmakers did not prescribe a deductible for the Supervisory Board but expressly exempted the Supervisory Board from the mandatory deductible.
+The company has complied with the legal requirement

-The nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
+to implement a deductible for Executive Board members pursuant to Section 93 paragraph 2 sentence 3 of the German Stock Corporation Act (AktG) in conjunction with Section 23 paragraph 1 sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
+In the Company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
 Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board therefore did not appear appropriate.
+Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries is rather uncommon to date.
+There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates that also have international experience.

-3. The Company has no Chairperson or Speaker of the Executive Board (Code Section 4.2.1).
+2. The company has no Chairman or Speaker of the Executive Board (Code section 4.2.1).

 Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with only three members, a Chairman or a Speaker is not required.
-In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchal Executive Board.
-A strong principle of consensus has prevailed within the Executive Board (and previously within the executive) since the Company was founded.
+In addition, the law for stock corporations is based on a principle of consensus, i.e. on a collegial rather than a hierarchal Executive Board.
+A strong principle of consensus has prevailed within the Executive Board (and previously within the executive) since the company was founded.
 All significant decisions are made together by the entire Executive Board.

-4. The service contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code Section 4.2.3).
+3. The service contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3).

 The Executive Board contracts do not contain any provisions for a payment cap on severance compensation in the case of early termination of the Executive Board mandate of a maximum of two years' remuneration, including in the form of (modified) tying clauses.
 Legal enforcement of a cap on severance pay for the member of the Executive Board would often not be possible in the relevant cases.
-If there is neither a significant ground for dismissal in accordance with Section 84 paragraph 3 sentence 1 of the German Stock Corporation Act (AktG) nor a significant ground for the extraordinary termination of the employment contract in accordance with Section 626 of the German Civil Code, the contract with the Executive Board member can only be terminated subject to mutual agreement.
-In such cases, executive Board Members have no legal obligation to agree to caps on severance pay within the meaning of the recommendations of the Code.
-These (modified) tying clauses that link the termination of the Executive Board contract to dismissal on significant grounds and anticipate a cap on severance pay in such cases, cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in question (deviation from Code Section 4.2.3 paragraph 4).
+If there is neither a significant ground for dismissal in accordance with Section 84 paragraph 3 sentence 1 of the German Stock Corporation Act (AktG) nor significant ground for the extraordinary termination of the employment contract in accordance with Section 626 of the German Civil Code (BGB), the contract with the Executive Board member can only be terminated subject to mutual agreement.
+In such cases, Executive Board members have no legal obligation to agree to caps on severance pay within the meaning of the recommendations of the Code.
+These (modified) tying clauses that link the termination of the Executive Board contract to dismissal on significant grounds and anticipate a cap on severance pay in such cases cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in question (deviation from Code section 4.2.3 paragraph 4).

-5. The Executive Board and Supervisory Board have not prepared any detailed long-term succession planning up to now (Code Section 5.1.2).
+4. The Executive Board and Supervisory Board have not prepared any detailed long-term succession planning up to now (Code section 5.1.2).